AashishKumar-3002/calling-avatar-bot/README.md

 ## Issue Reporting

 If you have found a bug or if you have a feature request, please report them at this repository issues section.
-Please do not report security vulnerabilities on the public GitHub issue tracker.
-The [Security Policy](./SECURITY.md) details the procedure for contacting Deepgram.

 ## Getting Help